geographiclib/geographiclib-doc/source/doc/library.rst

 --------

-Some classes in the C++ library and the geoid functions in the Octave package require dataset to be available.
+Some classes in the C++ library and the geoid functions in the Octave package require datasets to be available.
 Here are the links for the instructions for how to download and install these.

 =============== ================= ========================